dr-leo/pandaSDMX/doc/usage.rst

 Caching received files
 ::::::::::::::::::::::::::

-Since version 0.3.0, `requests-cache <https://readthedocs.io/projects/requests-cache/>`_ is supported.
+Since v0.3.0, `requests-cache <https://readthedocs.io/projects/requests-cache/>`_ is supported.
 To use it, pass an optional ``cache`` keyword argument to ``Request()`` constructor.
 If given, it must be a dict whose items will be passed to ``requests_cache.install_cache`` function.
-Use it if you want to cache SDMX messages in databases such as MongoDB, Redis or SQLite.
+Use it to cache SDMX messages in databases such as MongoDB, Redis or SQLite.
 See the `requests-cache`` docs for further information.

 Loading a file instead of requesting it via http
 ::::::::::::::::::::::::::::::::::::::::::::::::::::

-Any ``Request`` instance
+``Request`` instances
 can load SDMX messages from local files.
 Issuing ``r = Request()`` without passing any agency ID instantiates a ``Request`` object not tied to any agency.
 It may only be used to